Svegin/checkbox/README.md

-# checkbox use shift for check multiple checkboxes
+# checkbox.
+Using shift-key for check multiple checkboxes